Struggling with traffic?

 Either way… If any or all of these apply to you… You’re gonna need to brush up on your keywords research skills.

-When we started our very first blog, we wrote blog posts based on topics that we believed our readers wanted.
+When we created our blog, we wrote posts based on topics that we believed our readers wanted.

 We didn’t ask them what they wanted.
 We didn’t do any keyword research.